AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/mutations/revoke-token.md

 # revokeCustomerToken mutation

-Use the `revokeCustomerToken` mutation to revokes the customer's token.
+The `revokeCustomerToken` mutation revokes the customer's token.
+It returns `true` if the token was successfully revoked.

-To return or modify information about a customer, we recommend you use customer tokens in the header of your GraphQL calls.
+We recommend you specify a customer token in the header of your call.
 However, you also can use [session authentication](https://developer.adobe.com/commerce/webapi/get-started/authentication/gs-authentication-session).

 ## Syntax